 The current Canon EOS standard location for the rating and menu buttons is on the top-left of the camera's back, as featured in the R5 II.

-Moving to the right, we find a large, non-removable eyecup that extends nicely behind the LCD screen.
+Moving to the right, we find the large, non-removable eyecup that extends nicely behind the LCD screen.
 The eye-detection sensors are inside the viewfinder vs. the more obvious window on the R5 and R6 II.
 The diopter control is again on the right side, where it is easy to access with the grip hand.

 The top-right three buttons, AF-ON, Exposure lock, and AF point selection, are once again featured and horizontally aligned, like Canon's other 5-series models.
-This layout clears space for the dual slot memory card door below.
+This layout clears space for the dual-slot memory card door below.
 The Playback and Delete buttons hold their usual R5 and R6 series locations at the bottom.

 An annoying "MODE Movie Still Switching" message appears over the displayed image upon pressing Playback.